- The single most comprehensive online source of early American newspapers

 A unique, on-the-scene history of America’s ethnic cultures

-In 1800, America had fewer than 100,000 foreign-born citizens; in 1880 there would be more than six million.
+In 1830, America had approximately 200,000 foreign-born citizens; in 1880 there would be more than six million.
 Newspapers published by and for these newly arrived immigrants began in America’s Eastern seaboard cities, but by the 1840s they had spread into the heartland.
 In some communities new immigrants were welcomed, but in others they fell victim to ethnic or religious prejudice.
 Early American Newspapers, Series 15, 1822-1879: Immigrant Communities, is designed to provide a one-of-a-kind window into both sides of this uniquely American story.
 Series 15 contains 160 immigrant papers, many of which are considered the most important 19th-century publications of this genre.
 Complementing these and providing valuable context are traditional, general-interest newspapers published contemporaneously in those same cities or regions.

 Daily life in the metropolis